capactio/capact/docs/proposal/20210401-upgrade-via-action.md

 #### Notes

-Storing additional `values.yaml` files in Helm chart doesn't work.
+Applying additional `values.yaml` files directly from Helm chart repository doesn't work.
 For example, when you use the Helm chart with `values-higher-res-limits.yaml`, it returns this error:

 	```bash
 	helm upgrade neo4j --install --create-namespace --namespace="neo4j" -f values-higher-res-limits.yaml voltron-awesome-charts/neo4j-helm